-- (a) A faculty member is bound to observe, in all official acts, the highest standards of ethics consistent with the code of ethics of the State of Florida (Chapter 112, Part III, Florida Statutes), the advisory opinions rendered with respect thereto, Board rules, and University rules.
-Other provisions of State law govern obligations and responsibilities of faculty members who receive State compensation in addition to their annual salary. - (b) Nothing in this Article is intended to discourage a faculty member from engaging in outside activity in order to increase the faculty member's professional reputation, service to the community, or income, subject to the conditions stated herein.
+- (a) A faculty member is bound to observe, in all official acts, the highest standards of ethics consistent with the code of ethics of the State of Florida (Chapter 112, Part III, Florida Statutes), the advisory opinions rendered with respect thereto, Board of Governors and University regulations, rules, and policies, and the laws of Florida.
+Provisions of State law govern obligations and responsibilities of faculty members who receive State compensation. - (b) Nothing in this Article is intended to discourage a faculty member from engaging in outside activity in order to increase the faculty member's professional reputation, service to the community, or income, subject to the conditions stated herein.

-28.2 Definitions.
+28.2 Definitions

-- (a) "Outside Activity" shall mean any private practice, private consulting, additional teaching or research, or other activity, compensated or uncompensated, which is not part of the faculty member's assigned duties and for which the University has provided no compensation. - (b) "Conflict of Interest" shall mean - (1) any conflict between the private interests of the faculty member and the public interests of the University, the Board of Trustees, or the State of Florida, including conflicts of interest specified under Florida Statutes; or - (2) any activity which interferes with the full performance of the faculty member's professional or institutional responsibilities or obligations. - 28.3 Conflicts of Interest Prohibited.
-Conflicts of interest, including those arising from University or outside activities, are prohibited.
-Faculty members are responsible for resolving such conflicts of interest, working in conjunction with their supervisors and other University officials
+- (a) "Outside Activity" is defined in Florida Statute § 1012.977.
+It "includes anything an employee does for an organization or an individual, other than the university or entity, that is related to the employee's expertise."
+It includes any private practice, private consulting, additional teaching or research, or other activity, compensated or uncompensated, which is not part of the faculty member's assigned duties and for which the University has provided no compensation.
+Appendix K provides illustrative examples of some Outside Activities that must be reported and some that generally do not have to be reported. - (b) "Financial Interest" is defined in Florida Statute § 1012.977.
+It "includes anything of value other than that provided directly by the university."
+Financial Interests must be reported in the following circumstances: - (1) There is an actual or contemplated business relationship between the outside entity in which the faculty member has an interest and the University or its direct support organizations; or - (2) There is a relationship of such interest with the faculty member's University responsibilities; or - (3) Such disclosure is required by University regulation or policy (provided such policies do not conflict with the express terms of this Agreement), or state or federal law - (c) "Conflict of Interest" shall mean - (1) any conflict between the private interests of the faculty member and the public interests of the University, the Board of Trustees, or the State of

+Florida, including conflicts of interest specified under Florida Statutes; or

+(2) any activity which interferes with the full performance of the faculty member's professional or institutional responsibilities or obligations

+28.3 Conflicts of Interest Prohibited

+Conflicts of interest, including those arising from University or outside activities or financial interests, are prohibited.
+Faculty members are responsible for resolving such conflicts of interest, working in conjunction with their chair/supervisors and other appropriate University officials.

+28.4 Reporting Outside Activity, Financial Interests, and Potential Conflicts of Interest